110 Italian Surnames or Last Names

 This is another mythological Italian last name which means ‘a person resembling an ox’.

-Morelli is a name derived from the ‘moor’ community of Rome, and it refers to a person of brown or dark complexion.
+Morelli is a name derived from the ‘moor’ community of Rome and refers to a person of brown or dark complexion.

 This is an Italian surname that means ‘club’, ‘mace’ or ‘hammer’.
 This is an occupational surname popularly borne by toolmakers.